Leo040205/script-runner-2-writeup/README.md

 print(b)
 ```

-A simple Python script that decrypts a Base64 encoded message (decryption is left as an exercise for the reader)
+This is a simple Python script that decrypts a Base64 encoded message (decryption is left as an exercise for the reader)